 For three days in 2013, the Alibaba Group delivered ginger tea to 450 shoppers in Beijing, Shanghai, and Guangzhou.
 Remote controlled drones flew to specific buildings where a human would unload and deliver to the individual customers.

 Whether the sun is blazing, it’s pouring rain, or the temperatures are below zero, drones need protection to keep them flying and functioning efficiently.
 The elements aren’t the only factors to affect proper drone operation, there is also the potential for the components inside the drone to overheat, causing malfunctions.
 For both weather and internal component protection, filters are essential.
 To find or create functioning filters that meet appropriate standards and classifications, you need not look further than Universal Air Filter.

 Keeping out mist, rain, and other liquids, products like UAF’s moisture-resistant hydrophobic mesh air filters are helpful.
 Offering a water-repellant, low pressure drop media, hydrophobic filter media is durable and cleanable.
 It can be installed in a one-piece, low profile, ultra-thin frame alone or combined as part of a two-stage filter media solution in other frame assemblies for dust and water mist prevention.

 UAF’s windowpane products can incorporate a mesh screen to keep out insects, airborne seeds and other particles.
 As thin as 1/10th of an inch and lightweight, open mesh screens allow maximum airflow without unwanted contaminants.
 Adding a flexible frame, Uni-grid supported, roll-formed aluminum frame allows air to move more freely without concerns of prolonged wind stress.

 UAF offers other filter options for outdoor applications like military and delivery drones.
-And not only can you find a plethora of in-stock, standard filters, but UAF offers a free prototype service for custom filters.
+And not only can you find a plethora of in-stock, standard filters, but UAF offers prototyping services for custom filters.